-- (E) approve reading instruction methodologies recommended by the literacy advisory committee for postsecondary educational institutions. - (3) Each school district shall use the comprehensive assessment system beginning in school year 2025-2026. - (c) The director of literacy education shall report to the house of representatives standing committee on education and the senate standing committee on education on or before January 31, 2025, on the state board's progress on utilization of the science of reading, elimination of discredited methodologies, use of universal screening measures and assessments in elementary and secondary schools in the state. - Sec.
-5. The state board of regents and the state board of education shall collaborate to: - (a) Jointly approve micro-credential or certification requirements for teachers in the science of reading and structured literacy developed by postsecondary educational institution colleges or schools of education and other collaborative partners pursuant to section 6, and amendments thereto; - (b) develop or make accessible professional development programs and micro-credential courses for all in-service early childhood teachers, general education teachers and special education teachers at low or no cost to such teachers.
-Such programs and courses shall be delivered by national online learning programs or accredited Kansas postsecondary educational institutions; - (c) ensure all pre-service teacher preparation programs are based on the science of reading and structured literacy; - (d) publish standards and course progressions to achieve transparency of Kansas reading education programs; and - (e) provide data for the program to the director of literacy education that tracks the science of reading and structured literacy training progression of in-service and pre-service early childhood and elementary teachers, special education teachers and paraprofessionals, reading specialists and early childhood and elementary administrators for all school districts in the state. - Sec.
-6. The president or chancellor, provost and dean of the college or school of education of each postsecondary educational institution shall jointly have oversight and supervision of undergraduate and graduate level reading and literacy courses at their respective institution and shall: - (a) Ensure explicit courses in the science of reading and structured literacy, including the five pillars of reading for all undergraduate early childhood and elementary teacher preparation programs;
+18 (E) approve reading instruction methodologies recommended by the 19 literacy advisory committee forpostsecondary state educational 20 institutions.

+21 (3) Each school district shall use the comprehensive assessment 22 system beginning in school year 2025-2026.

+(c) The director of literacy education shall report to the house of representatives standing committee on education and the senate standing committee on education on or before January 31, 2025, on the state board's progress of the state board of regents on utilization of the science of reading, elimination of discredited methodologies, use of universal screening measures and assessments in elementary and secondary schools in the state.

+30 Sec.
+5. The state board of regents and the state board of education 31 shall collaborate to:

+(a) Jointly approve micro-credential-or certification requirements for in-service teachers or certification requirements for pre-service teachers at state educational institutions in the science of reading and structured literacy-developed by postsecondary educational institution colleges or schools of education and other collaborative partners pursuant to section 6, and amendments thereto;

+(b) develop or make accessible professional development programs and micro-credential courses for all in-service early childhood teachers, general education teachers and special education teachers at low or no cost to such teachers.
+Such programs and courses shall be delivered by national online learning programs or accredited Kansas postsecondary educational institutions;

+1 (c) ensure all pre-service teacher preparation programs at state 2 educational institutions are based on the science of reading and 3 structured literacy;

+4 (d) publish standards and course progressions to achieve transparency 5 of Kansas reading education programs; and

+6 (e) provide data for the program to the director of literacy education 7 that tracks the science of reading and structured literacy training 8 progression of in-service and pre-service early childhood and elementary 9 teachers, special education teachers and paraprofessionals, reading 10 specialists and early childhood and elementary administrators for all 11 school districts in the state.

+Sec.
+6. The president or chancellor, provost and dean of the college or school of education of each postsecondary educational institution shall jointly have oversight and supervision of undergraduate and graduate level reading and literacy courses at their respective institution and shall:

+(a) Ensure explicit courses in the science of reading and structured literacy, including the five pillars of reading for all undergraduate early childhood and elementary teacher preparation programs at state educational institutions;